2007 New Zealand police raids: Protests

 A series of protests took place in the days after the raids, with hundreds of people gathering outside court buildings to protest during bail hearings.
 On 16 October, supporters of Tāme Iti protested at the Rotorua District Court, and peace and environmental protesters gathered in Christchurch's Cathedral Square chanted and held signs such as "Protest is not terrorism" and "Arrest me.
 I'm protesting, I must be a terrorist".
 Indigenous rights protesters also rallied outside the New Zealand Consulate in Melbourne to condemn the raids.
 Another protest occurred on 17 October outside the Wellington District Court.
-On 19 October 2007 up to a thousand people joined a peaceful hikoi in Whakatāne to protest the fact that children had been caught up in the raids.
+On 19 October 2007 up to a thousand people joined a peaceful hīkoi in Whakatāne to protest the fact that children had been caught up in the raids.
 One Māori elder speaking at the protest called for the overturning of the Terrorism Suppression Act.

 The following day hundreds of protesters took to the streets across New Zealand, targeting local police stations.
 Protesters demanded the government withdraw the Terrorism Suppression Act and called for immediate bail for those arrested in the raids.
 Global Peace and Justice Auckland spokesperson Mike Treen said a "Darth Vader police force in para-military uniforms has been terrorising whole communities" and called for a national day of action the following week.
 On 25 October 2007, when Iti and two other defendants appeared in the Rotorua District Court, hundreds of people protested causing police to close off streets around the Rotorua Courthouse.
 There were protests on 27 October 2007 in 13 cities around New Zealand, and around the world including Australia, England and the United States.